-A child's ear infection can be caused by a common cold or second-hand smoke, which is due to being around where cigarette smoke is lingering in their vicinity.
+A child's ear infection can be caused by a common cold or second-hand smoke, which is due to being in an environment where someone is smoking cigarettes.

 Symptoms of ear infection in children are: fever, pain in the ear, runny nose, vomiting, the child has less of an appetite, child is not in a playful mood than usual, crying and fussiness, nausea, headache, dizziness, and some children will rub and pull on their ear when there's ear infection.

-Other things that cause ear infection is teething or something small is stuck in the ear.
+Other things that cause ear infection is teething or something small gets stuck in the ear.

-Avoid letting your child be around cigarette smoke, keep the child's hands clean; let the child sit up when drinking fluids.
+Avoid letting your child be around cigarette smoke, keep the child's hands clean after using the bathroom or after playing outdoors; let the child sit up when drinking fluids.

 Breastfed children have less ear infections than children that aren't breastfed.